 From a distance, he looked more like a biker than a professor.
-A closer inspection revealed that all of his tattoos referenced literature in some way or another.
+A closer inspection revealed that all of his tattoos referenced literature in some way.
 Her favorite was a simple quote that ran up his left forearm, “Not all those who wander are lost.”
 It was from Tolkien’s Lord of the Rings trilogy.
 Liza traced the letters with her finger.

-“So.
-Do you travel at lot?” asked Liza.
+“Do you still travel at lot?” asked Liza.

-“No, I haven’t in quite a while, but I’d like to again,” said Bruce.
+“I haven’t in quite a while, but I’d like to again,” said Bruce.
 Liza nodded.
-She had always wanted to travel, but never seemed to have the time and money at the same time.
+She had always wanted to travel, but never seemed to have the time and the money at the same time.

-A wide smile erupted on Bruce’s face.
-“I like it too.
+A wide grin erupted on Bruce’s face.
+“Me too.
 Very much.”
-He slid his hand across the bench toward where hers was resting and opened it.
+He slid his hand across the bench toward where hers rested and opened it.
 She laced her fingers through his.
 He rubbed the back of her hand with his thumb.
 His tongue was roving around his cheek.
 Liza had come to realize that this was his thinking face.
 “Do you…would you like to…Do you want to hang out sometime?
 Besides this, I mean.
 Maybe grab a cup of coffee?” he asked.